plunder707/UCF-Cosmic-Validation/README.md

 The Universal Complexity Framework: Extracting the Speed of Light from Cosmic Data What is this?

-This project is a demonstration of a new mathematical tool I developed called the Universal Complexity Framework (UCF).
-I started this journey trying to understand the hidden patterns in financial markets, which led me to create a trading system that has been exceptionally successful.
+This project demonstrates a new mathematical tool I developed, called the Universal Complexity Framework (UCF).
+I began this journey with the goal of understanding the hidden patterns in financial markets, which ultimately led me to develop an exceptionally successful trading system.

-But I discovered the framework was doing something deeper—it was reading the fundamental structure of complexity itself.
+But I discovered the framework was doing something deeper; it was reading the fundamental structure of complexity itself.
 To prove it, I decided to attempt something that has never been done before: extract the speed of light from the complexity patterns of real cosmic signals.

 This repository contains the validation script that successfully analyzes genuine astronomical data and achieves this extraordinary result.

-🏆 The Breakthrough Achievement
+The Achievement
 When applied to 30 real Fast Radio Burst (FRB) observations from the CHIME radio telescope, my framework successfully:

 Proved a Deep Connection to Physics: It found a -0.79 correlation between the known physical delay of the signals and the abstract complexity signature (